-There are also dozens of other plant-based oils that are touted as effective repellents (citronella oil, rosemary oil, cinnamon oil, etc.).
-Most studies have shown that these don't work well or need to be reapplied so often -- every 20 minutes in some cases -- that they're just not practical to use.
+There are also dozens of other plant-based oils touted as effective repellents (citronella oil, rosemary oil, cinnamon oil, etc.).
+Most studies have shown that these don't work well or need to be reapplied so often — every 20 minutes in some cases — that they're just not practical to use.
 You can sometimes find these plant-based oils added to repellents that contain other, more effective ingredients.

 DEET has been used by the general public as a bug repellent since 1957.
-As long as it's used as directed, DEET has been considered safe by groups like the American Academy of Pediatricians and the U.S. Centers for Disease Control and Prevention.
+As long as it's used as directed, DEET has been considered safe by groups such as the American Academy of Pediatricians and the U.S. Centers for Disease Control and Prevention.

-But the "use-as-directed" directions for use require that DEET be washed off the skin after coming indoors, as well as other specifics (don't get near mouth or on children's hands, etc.).
+But the "use-as-directed" instructions require that DEET be washed off the skin after coming indoors, as well as other specifics (don't get it near the mouth or on children's hands, etc.).
 There are reports of adverse reactions to DEET, including seizures and skin rashes, though these are rare.
-There is also some evidence that extensive, long-term exposure to DEET is associated with higher rates of insomnia, mood disorders and impaired cognitive function.
+There is also some evidence that extensive, long-term exposure to DEET is associated with higher rates of insomnia, mood disorders, and impaired cognitive function.

-Picaridin is another conventional insect repellent; after years of successful use in Europe and Australia, it was introduced into the U.S. in 2005.
-Highly effective and widely recognized as safe, picaridin is the active ingredient in Cutter Advanced Insect Repellent and Avon Skin-So-Soft Bug Guard Plus Picaridin.
+Picaridin -- another conventional insect repellent which, after years of successful use in Europe and Australia -- was introduced into the U.S. in 2005.
+Highly effective and widely recognized as safe, picaridin is the active ingredient in Cutter Advanced Insect Repellent and Avon Skin-So-Soft Bug Guard.

 Biopesticide or Natural Insect Repellents

-Though it sounds robotic, IR3535 is a plant-based compound that's been used in Europe for decades as an insect repellent.
-It works well against mosquitoes, biting flies and ticks, and is found in Avon Skin So Soft Plus IR3535 and other products.
+Though it sounds robotic, IR3535 is a plant-based compound which has been used in Europe for decades as an insect repellent.
+It works well against mosquitoes, biting flies, and ticks, and is found in Avon Skin So Soft Plus IR3535 and other products.